tud-acs/lab2-ci/README.md

 Even if you don't have an NVIDIA GPU, you can still install the CUDA toolkit.
 This is useful if you want to use the graphical profiling tool `nsight-sys`.

-For Ubuntu, you can install CUDA toolkit by `sudo apt install nvidia-cuda-toolkit`.
+For Ubuntu, you can install the CUDA toolkit by `sudo apt install nvidia-cuda-toolkit`.
+For Nsight, please download the `.deb` package from the link below.

 * [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
 * [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems)